nohupped/pwb/Readme.md

-# A rust personal password bank to store passwords, locked with a username/password
+# A rust personal password bank to store passwords, locked with a username and password

+One tool to store it all..
+One tool to lose it too..

+This is a personal tool written as a part of a personal project to learn and explore Rust.
+There are many places that can definitely be improved or can use some good Rust practices.

 ## Features